13 Ways to Fall in Love with BangkokThailand

 We covered so much ground in Bangkok: from temples to shopping malls, markets to mansions, we learned tons about the city.

-… And there is still so many things to do in Bangkok that we haven’t gotten to yet.
+… And there are still so many things to do in Bangkok that we haven’t gotten to yet (we never even set foot on the popular Khao San Road!), not to mention the many possible day trips from Bangkok.
 Don’t get overwhelmed trying to see everything, and don’t take up precious space on your itinerary for something that you’re “supposed” to see if you would really rather be doing something else.

 One thing is certain: no matter where your interests lie, it is impossible to ever be bored in Bangkok.